Milo1885/Tease-AI/README.md

 # Changelog - Patch 54.7.0

 * Added Features:
+    * Added "Validate All System Files" button to the General settings panel.
+Rather than updating the Personality Framework with any new System Files, and expecting people to update each Personality one at a time manually if they missed any updates, the Personality Framework will now be stored in root\System\System Files\.

+	  By clicking "Validate All System Files", Tease AI automatically searches all installed Personalities and copies over any System files that are missing.
+I'll need to include the Personality Framework in every patch, but this turns the problem of updating/validating these files across multiple Personalities into a one-click solution for the user.

     * Tease AI now tries to determine an appropriate "DomName is typing..." delay length for lines containing one or more @RT()/@RandomText() Commands.
 	* Commas can now be used in @RT() by typing ",,".
 When parsing @RT() collections, Tease AI will treat any double comma as a single comma in the domme's output.
 	  * For example, @RT(Look,, I don't want to talk about it, Listen,, we're not discussing this right now, Sorry,, not going there right now)